Choppy mic audio is not only unpleasant for those on the receiving end, but it can be detrimental to your gameplay in co-op games.

 With voice monitoring, however, players can immediately tell if they’re being too loud and adjust their mic settings accordingly.

-A microphone monitor ensures smooth communication because it essentially forces the player to adjust their settings and allow for a better gaming experience.
+A microphone monitor ensures smooth communication because it essentially forces the player to adjust their settings and allows for a better gaming experience.

 For example, if your microphone is picking up background noises, or perhaps the audio isn’t adjusted to the right volume, you’ll be able to hear it in your headphones and know you need to fix it.